scaleoutsean/awesome-solidfire/README.md

 - Proxmox 7.1 (Debian-based) [with SolidFire 12.3](https://scaleoutsean.github.io/2022/04/05/proxmox-solidfire.html)
   - Read considerations for filesystems with compression in post above; also [this post](https://scaleoutsean.github.io/2024/02/29/ubuntu-2404-lts-with-netapp-solidfire.html)
+  - There's a post about ZFS with SolidFire on the same blog, it's for Ubuntu 24.04 but it applies to any iSCSI client with ZFS
   - QEMU/KVM virtualization
   - LXC containers